8 Common Pool Maintenance Mistakes to AvoidBy Clark Rubber | 17th October, 2019

 Even if you're doing your best to maintain your pool, you may not notice the water level dropping over time.
 If your pumps are exposed to the air, this can lead to damage and expensive repairs.
 Check your water level at least once a month to avoid problems.

 Regular maintenance keeps your pool in great condition and saves you money.
-If you're looking for pool maintenance equipment and accessories or a new Sydney, Melbourne or Perth swimming pool, visit your nearest Clark Rubber store.
+If you're looking for pool maintenance equipment and accessories or a new Sydney, Melbourne or Perth swimming pool.